marchdf/book-list/data/recommendations.md

 A.D.
 Miller | Snowdrops | rec. by Econ 10/12/11 |
 Jan Morris | Conundrum | rec. by mom |
 Viet Thanh Nguyen | The Sympathizer | rec by mom |
-Joyce Carol Oates | We were the Mulvaney's | Alicia Lauren Owen | The Quick | rec. by [the Economist](http://www.economist.com/news/books-and-arts/21600094-scary-debut-fans-wilkie-collins-and-sir-arthur-conan-doyle-go-gothic) |
+Lauren Owen | The Quick | rec. by [the Economist](http://www.economist.com/news/books-and-arts/21600094-scary-debut-fans-wilkie-collins-and-sir-arthur-conan-doyle-go-gothic) |
 Boris Pasternak | Docteur Zhivago | |
 George Perec | La vie, mode d'emploi | |